The Chronicles of Tharia

 “He’s heading a team that’s working on a new kind of magic detector, one that can detect the casting of spells and the using of magical artifacts from miles away.
 It’s for use in cities, so that the city rulers can monitor all use of magic within their jurisdiction, as part of our ultimate objective of institutionalising all magic use on the planet and putting an end to the dangerous dabblings of amateurs.
 That’s why he’s testing the thing in the heart of a mountain, so that the solid rock’ll screen out all the background magic generated in the University.

-“He was testing the prototype a few weeks ago, and it was going quite well, until he began picking up some stray signals from no identifiable source.
-He eventually determined that they were coming from outside the mountain, which meant they had to be immensely powerful to penetrate that much solid rock, and when he moved his detector out onto the open air he traced them to Malefactos’s castle.
+“He was testing the prototype a few weeks ago, and it was going quite well until he began picking up some stray signals from no identifiable source.
+He eventually determined that they were coming from outside the mountain, which meant they had to be immensely powerful to penetrate that much solid rock, and when he moved his detector out onto the open air, he traced them to Malefactos’s castle.
 The stray magic coming from his castle was so powerful that they outshone the University’s entire output, despite being nearly twice as far away, and after a bit more investigation he determined that some of it at least was rak transformation magic.”

-“He must have been horrified!” said Franklos earnestly.
+“He must have been horrified,” said Franklos earnestly.

 “He was delighted.
-His magic detector had passed an unexpected acid test with flying colours and he wanted to tell everyone about it.
+His magic detector had passed an unexpected test with flying colours and he wanted to tell everyone about it.
 Fortunately, I was the first person he found and, with a little difficulty, I was able to persuade him to keep it to himself.”
 He gave a harsh, barking laugh.
 “A little difficulty!
-You’ve no idea how hard it was to make him keep his mouth shut!”
+You’ve no idea how hard it was to make him keep his mouth shut.”

-The same comment caused a great weight of worry to slip from Tragius's mind.
-My gamble paid off, he thought jubilantly.
-I judged his ambition correctly.
 He kept his voice level as he replied, though.
 “Yes, one of just half a dozen wizards who know.
 So all we’ve got to do now is persuade Malefactos to co-operate with us, persuade him to be our spy.”

 “And if you fail?”